Brother vs Janome Embroidery Machines Comparison In 2026

 Brother’s Unique Technology

-- My Design Center for custom pattern creation
+- My Design Center for making your own patterns

 A Brother machine purchase gives you: